Charting Our Future: Questions and Answers

 IV: Impact on programs and people

-Teaching faculty who accept a voluntary separation package or early retirement will depart the College by June 30, 2026.
-Administrative faculty and hourly staff who accept voluntary separation packages will depart the College by December 31, 2025.
+Teaching faculty who accepted a voluntary separation package or early retirement will depart the College by June 30, 2026.
+Administrative faculty and hourly staff who accepted voluntary separation packages departed the College by December 31, 2025.

 What will not change at Earlham is our commitment to our Quaker values that are guiding us through this challenging time, as well as our dedication to the success of our students as they pursue their degrees and meaningful work in the world.
 This includes our commitment to making Earlham affordable for its students.